akshatbajaj09/akshat-bajaj-DSA/README.md

 - Tried the following problem:
   - Koko Eating Bananas
   - This solution to this problem is functionally correct for Linear Search but isn't optimized for a better time complexity and hence a better alternative would be to use Binary Search.
 That would be worked on later.

+## Day 36:

+- Optimized the following problem:
+  - Koko Eating Bananas (using Binary Search)
+- Solved the following problem:
+  - Search a 2D Matrix